Services for Faculty

 Persistent links to library e-resources resolve issues of copyright compliance, since no actual copies are made.
 To download, store and distribute copyrighted materials online often requires permission of the publisher and/or author.
 The use of persistent links does not require such authorization.

 NOTE: Not all library databases are capable of utilizing persistent links!
-Please contact a librarian for assistance with databases not listed inside this brochure at:
+Please contact a librarian for assistance with databases not listed at: http://library.unk.edu/ask

 Quick Steps to Persistent Links